praveenr2998/Unsupervised-Labelling/README.md

 # UNSUPERVISED LABELLING
 Labelling huge amount of data is a tedious task.
-This project aims to automate the process of labelling data using a combination of topic model and a LLM.
+This project aims to automate the process of labelling multi-class classification data using LLMs.

 ![Alt text](assets/flow.png)
 * The raw data is sent for clustering